A Developer's Guide to Amply's Event-Based Targeting and Triggering

 Conclusion

 Amply's event-based targeting and triggering system gives you a complete toolkit for in-app campaign orchestration.
-Device properties, custom attributes, and historical event data let you define precise audience segments.
-Event matching, repetition patterns, and count strategies let you pick the perfect moment.
+Device properties, custom attributes, and SDK-maintained counters let you define precise audience segments.
+Event matching, repetition patterns, and count scopes let you pick the perfect moment.
 Impression limits and time intervals keep the experience respectful.

-Every rule evaluates on-device using JsonLogic against real-time datasets — no network calls, no delays.
+Rules evaluate on-device against the configuration the SDK has already fetched, so firing a campaign does not wait on a round-trip.
 Start simple with a single targeting rule and one trigger.
 Layer on frequency controls as you learn what resonates.
 Your users will thank you for campaigns that feel timely and relevant rather than random and repetitive.